Accommodation in Qatar

 Qatar is pouring a tremendous amount of money into education, science and technology and, as a result, many world-class institutions have set up branches in Doha.

 The country is also recruiting teachers from overseas, so the quality of education on offer in private schools is not lacking.

-Private international schools in Qatar are expensive, in some cases as much as 65,000 QAR.
-Furthermore, seats in the popular institutions are rare, and waiting lists can be long.
+Private international schools in Qatar are expensive, in some cases as much as 75,000 QAR.
+Furthermore, seats in the popular institutions are rare and waiting lists can be long.
 Advanced planning is often necessary to gain admission.

-The only home university, Qatar University, does not offer a graduate programme; hence, students usually leave Qatar to continue their education and many never return.
+The only home university, Qatar University, does not offer a graduate programme, so students usually leave Qatar to continue their education and many never return.

-The main hospitals in Doha are modern and well-equipped and the city boasts an international medical community.
-Having said that though, the general consensus among expats is, if you have the option of having a treatment in Qatar versus having one in your home country, you should opt for treatment in your home country.
-Finding a doctor/dentist in Qatar who you are comfortable with and can trust is tricky.
+The main hospitals in Doha are modern and well-equipped, and the city boasts an international medical community.
+Having said that though, the general consensus among expats is that, if you have the option of having a treatment in Qatar versus having one in your home country, you should opt for treatment in your home country.
+Finding a doctor/dentist in Qatar who you are comfortable with and can trust can be tricky.